latchbio/latch/docs/task_dependencies.md

 Thus using a Dockerfile gives us almost infinite flexibility.
 Looking at the above commands, we bring both conda and a local python package into our latch execution environment.
 Then from our task, we have the ability to use conda and our local CRISPResso2 package.

-**Note: multiple tasks**: for now, each task in your workflow gets the same environment as defined by the Dockerfile.
+**Note for multiple tasks**: for now, ==why for now== each task in your workflow gets the same environment as defined by the Dockerfile.